podaac/bignbit/README.md

    variables:

 # Development
 If you make changes to the files in the bignbit folder that make up the image, which is used to create the lambdas, they don't seem to pick up the changes upon redeployment.
 You may have to delete the lambda from the AWS console and then deploy.
+There's probably a way to force this...

 ## Unit Testing
 TODO: Add instructions for kicking off the unit tests